iljoong/proxy-appsvc/README.md

 # Proxy server for Azure App Service

-When you're managing 100s microsites on Azure App Service you're facing with management overheads with too many domain names
+When you're managing 100s microsites on Azure App Service you're facing management overheads, such as too many domain names

 You can simplify or centralize domain name (+ SSL offload) and route by path with reverse proxy server.
 Following is the architecture for this solution.